Vicente Ramón Roca: Constitution of 1845

-The Provisional Government accepted the terms with the coined phrase "To the enemy, a silver bridge."
-No sooner had Flores embarked on June 17, 1845, than the triumvirate convened a Constituent Assembly to draft a fourth Constitution and elect a new national leader.
-With the house put in order and democracy virtually restored, the time had come to justify, urbi et orbi, before the country and America, the March Revolution.
-José María Cucalón, the general secretary, sent out the "Manifesto of the Provisional Government of Ecuador on the Causes of the Present Transformation," dated July 6, 1845, Year 1 of Liberty.
+The provisional government accepted Flores's terms and coined the phrase "To the enemy, a silver bridge."
+Flores left on June 17, 1845, and simultaneously, the triumvirate convened a constituent assembly to draft a fourth constitution and elect a new national leader.
+With democracy virtually restored, the reformed government had to justify the March Revolution; José María Cucalón, the general secretary, sent out the "Manifesto of the Provisional Government of Ecuador on the Causes of the Present Transformation," dated July 6, 1845, Year 1 of Liberty.

-The document, spanning 12,000 words, laid out "the powerful reasons that compelled us to reject the illegal authority that governed us."
-It identified as a remote cause "the seed of unrest and revolution," a characteristic of Ecuador since its birth in 1830.
-It stated that "everything in Colombia and Venezuela was national," whereas "everything in Ecuador was foreign."
-It saw the immediate cause in the countless abuses of Flores.
-It invoked the U.S. Constitution and the doctrine of various legal scholars to justify the principle that "the people have the right and duty to shake off the yoke" that oppresses them.
+The 12,000 word document, laid out "the powerful reasons that compelled us to reject the illegal authority that governed us."
+It stated that "everything in Colombia and Venezuela was national," while "everything in Ecuador was foreign."
+It invoked the U.S. Constitution and the doctrine of various legal scholars to justify the principle that "the people have the right and duty to shake off the yoke" that oppresses them, referencing Flores's abuse of power.

-It asserted that it was the people of the entire country, not just those of Guayas, who rose up.
-It prayed to God to grant the people "love for order and a spirit of unity," and to bestow upon the government to be elected "the peace of liberty," along with "moderation, zeal, and perseverance."
-The Colombian-Venezuelan tricolor could no longer symbolize this new era of true national and Ecuadorian independence.
-The three vertical stripes—white, sky blue, and white—of the new flag represented the three regions of the country and symbolized peace and liberty.
-It did not bear a white star in the center because it was not the flag of Guayaquil but of the entire nation.
-And everything had to be new: following the chronology of the French Revolution, the Provisional Government designated 1845 as Year 1 of Liberty.
-Fourteen years later, in Year XV of Liberty, Ecuador as a sovereign nation and unified country was on the verge of disappearing.
+The manifesto asserted that it was the people of Ecuador, not just people of Guayas, who revolted.
+It prayed to God to grant the people unity and to keep peace within the government.
+A new flag was designed, with three vertical stripes—white, sky blue, and white—representing the three regions of the country while symbolizing peace and liberty.
+The provisional government pushed for change, causing the nation to start to follow the chronology of the French Revolution, counting years since revolution.

-It was the result of the meeting in Cuenca, following the Marcist Revolution of Guayaquil.
-Among the main provisions of this new Constitution were:
+Fourteen years later, in year 15 of Liberty, Ecuador, as a sovereign nation and unified country, was losing status, caused by the new constitution.
+Main provisions of this constitution included: